DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Day_1_Lectures/Book/Day_1_Lecture_DC_LifeCycleApplied.md

-#Making data curation life cycles actionable: Checklists, Curation Profiles, and Data Management Planning.
+#Making data curation life cycles actionable

 ##Putting data lifecycle models into practice

 A life cycle approach to data curation is needed because different curatorial activities (or a lack thereof) at each stage in the life cycle directly influence practitioners' ability to preserve data, and later researchers' ability to reuse data.
 Thus its important to identify specific curatorial actions that must be undertaken at each stage.

-###Checklists -- DCC
+##Checklists -- DCC

 The DCC has created checklists of tasks to accomplish for each of the "sequential" steps in their lifecycle, for instance:

 > **Conceptualize**

 >- Get into the habit of equating data curation with good research.
 >- Know what your funding body expects you to do with your data and for how long.
 Assess your ability to be able to meet these expectations (i.e., do you need additional funding or staff?).
 >- Determine intellectual property rights from the outset and ensure they are documented